thewca/wca-regulations/wca-regulations_2012.md

   - B4c) The judge must ensure that there is an opaque object between the competitor's face and the puzzle while the competitor is solving.
     - B4c1) In all cases, the competitor must wear the blindfold such that his view of the puzzle would still be clearly blocked if the opaque object were not in the way.
     - B4c2) By default, the judge should place the object (e.g. a sheet of paper or cardboard) between the competitor and the puzzle while the competitor is wearing the blindfold.
-    - B4c3) If the judge and competitor agree beforehand, the competitor may choose to place the puzzle behind a suitable object himself (e.g. a music stand, the surface of the table) while solving.
+    - B4c3) If the judge and competitor agree beforehand, the competitor may choose to place the puzzle behind a suitable object (e.g. a music stand, the surface of the table) by himself during he blindfolded phase.
-  - B4d) The competitor must not look at the puzzle at any point during the solve.
+  - B4d) The competitor must not look at the puzzle at any point during the blindfolded phase.
 Penalty: disqualification of the attempt.
   - B4e) Until he applies the first move to the puzzle, the competitor may remove and don the blindfold at will.
 - B5) Ending the solve:
-  - B5a) When using the Stackmat, the competitor ends the solve by releasing the puzzle and then stopping the timer.
+  - B5a) When using the Stackmat, the competitor ends the attempt by releasing the puzzle and then stopping the timer.
-  - B5b) When using a stopwatch, the competitor ends the solve by placing the puzzle back onto the surface and notifying the judge that the solve has ended.
+  - B5b) When using a stopwatch, the competitor ends the attempt by placing the puzzle back onto the surface and notifying the judge that the attmpet has ended.
 At that moment, the judge stops the timer.
   - B5c) The competitor may remove the blindfold before he stops the timer.
 He must not apply any moves to the puzzle after the blindfold is removed.
 Penalty: disqualification of the attempt.